 Heat pump has frozen

 In the very worst case scenario, air source heat pumps can completely freeze over.
 The defrost mode should prevent this from happening but if it doesn't then.

 An air source heat pump that's running constantly during the cold weather is nothing to be concerned about as they do run for longer periods than traditional heating systems.
 Especially during the winter when the heat pump has to run a defrost mode to prevent freezing too.

-How to defrost a heat pump in winter
+How to defrost a heat pump

 During the winter months, you may well see a thin layer of frost on the air source heat pump but this is nothing to worry about.
 It only becomes a concern when ice begins to build-up on the coils.